 Paris Metro lines are identified by numbers: Lines 1 – 14 run primarily within the city limits.
 RER lines are identified by letters: Lines A, B, and C run from the city center to the suburbs and the Paris airports.
 When you enter the Metro, you must choose which direction you will travel.
 The direction of the train is indicated by the name of the station at the end of the line in the direction that you will travel (e.g. If somebody tells you, "take Line 1, direction Porte d’Orléans", it means you will go South on Line 1).
 The Paris regional transportation system (RATP) is divided into six zones.
 For most tourists or infrequent visitors to Paris, as long as you limit yourself to the Metro, you’ll only need to worry about Zones 1 and 2.
 A standard tariff ticket (T+) allows you to travel on any metro or RER line inside the city limits (any Metro station and/or RER stations in Zone 1).
 Travelling outside the city on the RER, requires a more expensive ticket.
 Free maps are available from the ticket counter in every station.

-Looking at the Interactive map above we can see that stations within the city limits are inside zones 1-2.
-Travelling to Versailles on RER C (zone 4) or travelling to Airport Charles de Gaulle (zone 5) requires a more expensive ticket (prices are summarized below).
+Stations within the city limits are inside zones 1-2.
+Going outside of the city (e.g. Travelling to Versailles on RER C - Zone 4, or travelling to Airport Charles de Gaulle - Zone 5) requires a more expensive ticket.

 Using the Metro